peidevs/Event_Resources/PendingMeetUps.md

 #### Misc

 * ping Ron M or Christian S about TypeScript talk
-* TODO: ping Suhaib to touch base about his talk that was bumped from November
+* TODO: ping Suhaib to touch base about his talk that was bumped from November.
+He is based in Nova Scotia and did a JavaScript workshop that was a hit.
+He'll need lead-time before coming to PEI.
+He works with Dustin and Binary Star.